Heartwarming: Date A Live

-Since a Heartwarming Moment is practially a prerequisite for getting each Spirit to trust Shido enough for him to seal their powers (with the exception of Kotori, who already was, and still is, at a maximum affection level with Shido), of course we'll have quite a bit of these over the series.
-The Crowning Moment of Heartwarming for each volume that results in the sealing of a Spirit's powers:
+- Since a heartwarming moment is practically a prerequisite for getting each Spirit to trust Shido enough for him to seal their powers (with the exception of Kotori, who already was, and still is, at a maximum affection level with Shido), of course we'll have quite a bit of these over the series.
+The heartwarming moment for each volume that results in the sealing of a Spirit's powers: